This Consequence: Background

 In March 2024, the band's rhythm guitarist Joel Stroetzel stated, "We just finished all the final bits of tracking over the last couple of weeks.
 So the guitars are done, all the vocals are now done.
 Everything's there."
 On November 5, the band revealed the artwork for the album and shared "11/20/24.
 New music coming.
 Mark your calendars" on social media.
 Vocalist Jesse Leach commented on the album stating that "It had to be next level.
 It had to be different enough for people to really recognize we're putting forth an effort-or what's the point of doing this?
 There was no repeating ourselves.
 It was very carefully planned out and passionately written.
 It sounds like KILLSWITCH, yet there's also a fresh spirit to it."

-The first single from the album, "Forever Aligned", was released on November 20.
-Vocalist Leach commented on the song, stating that it is "one of those songs that is not just about us as humans, our love, and connection, but that connection to the unknown, the greater power, the universe, or God".
-"I Believe", the second single from the album, was released on January 23, 2025.
-"I Believe" became the band's first ever song to reach the top 10 on the US Mainstream Rock chart peaking at number 4.
-The band went on a North American tour in May 2025 to support the album, which was their first North American tour since 2022.
-The tour will featured supporting bands Shadows Fall, Fit for a King, Boundaries, Kublai Khan TX, and Frozen Soul.

 In an interview with Kerrang!, the band revealed that this was their first album since Alive or Just Breathing in which they all worked together in the same room.
 Lead guitarist Adam Dutkiewicz stated, "While there are still songs written by one band member, we all got to play them together, so if something didn't feel right for anyone, they could rewrite bits themselves."